 The user can export either selected elements from a collection in the form of files, or export collections as zip.

 To export elements, go to the collection that contains them, and select the desired elements.
 From the exporting icon in the toolbar, pick Export samples from selection.
 Please pay attention that not only samples can be exported with this option but also reactions, wellplates, and analyses.
 If multiple types of elements were to be exported as an XLSX, they are sorted in different sheets in the file.

-Samples can be imported easily using an excel template that contains Smiles-Strings.
+Samples can be imported easily using an Excel template that contains SMILES-Strings.
 To enable the import into a collection, the desired target collection has to be selected.
 Please see the following example which can be used as a template to import data to the Chemotion ELN.
-The template file can be used as test file to check the functions of the Chemotion ELN, for a specific import, please delete the current content.
+The template file can be used as a test file to check the functions of the Chemotion ELN, for a specific import, please delete the current content.

 Please don't change the header of the template file.

 Information on the columns and requirements: The columns "stereo_abs" and "stereo_rel" are predefined.
 Valid values are: stereo_abs: any, rac, meso, (S), (R), (Sp), (Rp), (Sa); stereo_rel: any, syn, anti, p-geminal, p-ortho, p-meta, p-para, cis, trans, fac

 After downloading the XLSX template, you can import it in your Chemotion ELN as shown below: